Skip to content

 Course Description

-Data visualizations are powerful tools that can be used to convince, mislead, explore, and explain.
+Data visualizations are powerful tools that can be used to explore, explain, convince and mislead.
 When working with data in a policy context, the clarity of a visualization and choices made during its design can have repercussions on the people that find themselves represented by pixels on a screen.

 This course introduces important theoretical concepts for data visualization, focusing on explanatory visualization— building visualizations to explain or persuade.
-The course will cover theory related to visualizations like perception of color and common visualization programming paradigms, primarily grammar of graphics.
+We will cover theory related to visualizations like perception of color and common visualization programming paradigms, primarily grammar of graphics.

 In addition to the theory-focused content the course will have a significant programming component: starting with a major Python visualization library (Altair), and providing an introduction to the ubiquitous D3 library.
-(The latter will require picking up a bit of JavaScript as we go.)
+The latter will require picking up a bit of HTML, CSS, and JavaScript as we go.

 Two major assignments will have you building out a data visualization portfolio related to policy areas of your own choosing.
 These assignments will include peer critique— productive critique and incorporation of feedback is essential to building effective visualizations.